blakesouthwood/Python-Switch-Case/README.md

-the main purpose was to make the switch case reflect the Pythonic look and feel of cleanness and elegance to live up to the expectations of Guido van Rossum even though he did a deep <a href=https://www.python.org/dev/peps/pep-3103/> analysis</a> with inputs on whether to add a switch case to Python though he ultimately decided that if, elif, else was sufficient.
+the main purpose was to make the switch case reflect the Pythonic look and feel of cleanness and elegance to live up to the expectations of Guido van Rossum even though he did a deep <a href=https://www.python.org/dev/peps/pep-3103/> analysis</a> with inputs on whether to add a switch case to Python though he ultimately decided that if, elif, else were sufficient.
 So though ifs alone work I used his philosophy of design retaining if, elif, else.

 The switch case has "switch", "case", "break", "fallthru" but most importantly